When Does Medicare Start?

 - If you sign up during general enrollment: The month after you sign up

-- If you sign up during special enrollment: Usually the month after you sign up, but it could vary based on why you qualify for special enrollment
+- If you sign up during special enrollment: Usually the month after you sign up, but it could differ depending on why you're eligible for special enrollment

 Kidney failure